Ana Maria Braga calls Mais Você a donkey guest and is criticized

 As soon as the image returned to the studio, Ana didn’t hide her surprise with the story and ended up calling Henrique a donkey.
 “Heaven boy, but that’s not done.
 Underdog.
 Poor guy, it was stupid, wasn’t it Henrique?
 Let’s agree.
 How are you going to trust such a thing?
 Brother, from the girlfriend’s brother…”, he said.
 “It was good for him to learn,” agreed Gil.

 The statement reverberated on Twitter.
-“Starting Thursday morning and the Ana Maria Braga calling a program participant from Dumb.
+“Starting Thursday morning and Ana Maria Braga calling a participant in the Donkey program.
 I would like to know how long are they going to continue wiping these people who talk shit just because they are ‘old’?!”, criticized a netizen.
-“I just woke up and the Ana Maria Braga just called dumb a guy who had a big debt and went to ask Gil for help”, said another.
+“I just woke up and Ana Maria Braga just called a guy who was in a big debt a donkey and went to ask Gil for help,” said another.

-Do you want to get inside the world of the famous and receive the news directly on your Telegram?
-Enter the Metrópoles channel: https://t.me/metropolesfamosos.